opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 ##### (1)   Parties’ arguments

-207    For the fifth sub-issue on the question of good faith, the defendants submitted, at the hearing, that the CSC failed to keep and/or display the minutes of three meetings: the EGM on 9 September 2017, the owners’ meeting on 25 January 2018 and the owners’ meeting on 19 March 2018.[\[note: 177\]](#Ftn_177) The defendants argued that the CSC thus failed to comply with paras 9(1) and 9(2) of the Third Schedule and/or an extension of these requirements which was discussed by the Court of Appeal in _Harbour View Gardens (CA)_ (\[49\] _supra_) (which I will discuss later).[\[note: 178\]](#Ftn_178) The defendants submitted that the CSC’s non-compliance prejudiced the rights of the subsidiary proprietors to recapitulate and understand the key points of these important meetings.[\[note: 179\]](#Ftn_179)
+207    For the fifth sub-issue on the question of good faith, the defendants submitted, at the hearing, that the CSC failed to keep and/or display the minutes of three meetings: the EGM on 9 September 2017, the owners’ meeting on 25 January 2018 and the owners’ meeting on 19 March 2018.[^177] The defendants argued that the CSC thus failed to comply with paras 9(1) and 9(2) of the Third Schedule and/or an extension of these requirements which was discussed by the Court of Appeal in _Harbour View Gardens (CA)_ (\[49\] _supra_) (which I will discuss later).[^178] The defendants submitted that the CSC’s non-compliance prejudiced the rights of the subsidiary proprietors to recapitulate and understand the key points of these important meetings.[^179]

-208    The plaintiffs submitted that this ground of objection concerning the minutes of meetings had not been raised before the Board.[\[note: 180\]](#Ftn_180) The plaintiffs submitted in their skeletal submissions that Lim had stated in his affidavit that “the CSC had, at the relevant time, published the 1st and 2nd EGM \[held on 1 July 2017 and 9 September 2017 respectively\] and all CSC meeting minutes”.[\[note: 181\]](#Ftn_181) However, at the hearing, the plaintiffs instead orally submitted that the minutes of the EGM on 9 September 2017 were not posted and did not have to be posted under para 9(2) of the Third Schedule, which required only minutes of the CSC meetings to be displayed on the notice board in the Property.[\[note: 182\]](#Ftn_182) The plaintiffs also argued that while the CSC kept the minutes of the owners’ meetings on both 25 January 2018 and 19 March 2018,[\[note: 183\]](#Ftn_183) paras 9(1) and 9(2) did not apply to these minutes because owners’ meetings were neither CSC meetings nor general meetings.[\[note: 184\]](#Ftn_184)
+208    The plaintiffs submitted that this ground of objection concerning the minutes of meetings had not been raised before the Board.[^180] The plaintiffs submitted in their skeletal submissions that Lim had stated in his affidavit that “the CSC had, at the relevant time, published the 1st and 2nd EGM \[held on 1 July 2017 and 9 September 2017 respectively\] and all CSC meeting minutes”.[^181] However, at the hearing, the plaintiffs instead orally submitted that the minutes of the EGM on 9 September 2017 were not posted and did not have to be posted under para 9(2) of the Third Schedule, which required only minutes of the CSC meetings to be displayed on the notice board in the Property.[^182] The plaintiffs also argued that while the CSC kept the minutes of the owners’ meetings on both 25 January 2018 and 19 March 2018,[^183] paras 9(1) and 9(2) did not apply to these minutes because owners’ meetings were neither CSC meetings nor general meetings.[^184]

 ##### (2)   Decision

 209    I found that this ground of objection as the defendants submitted at the hearing (_ie_, that the CSC failed to keep and/or display the minutes of the three abovementioned meetings) had not been raised before the Board.
-Before the Board, the defendants stated:[\[note: 185\]](#Ftn_185)
+Before the Board, the defendants stated:[^185]

 The CSC did not comply with the requirement to keep records in accordance with paragraph 9 of the Third Schedule of the LTSA.
 At the owners’ meeting on 19 March 2018, the CSC and Knight Frank claimed that after the CSC found out from the URA on 26 February 2018 that there would be no \[DC\], they had engaged in extensive marketing efforts to update potential purchasers of this error in \[DC\].
 It would therefore be reasonable to expect that _meetings would have been held to discuss these extensive marketing efforts, if there were any_.
 However, despite a request on 15 March 2018 by some of the \[subsidiary proprietors\] for a copy of _all the CSC meeting minutes to date_, there were no records kept of meetings, if any, _after the update from the URA on 26 February 2018_. \[emphasis added\]